Health Savings Accounts

 In any of these scenarios, if you become newly-eligible for the CDHP with employer contributions to the HSA, you may set up — and begin your own contributions to — the HSA, without a waiting period.
 Vanderbilt makes contributions to the HSA twice a year, once in January and once in July.
 So, for example, an employee hired in May into a fully benefits-eligible position will be eligible to receive the next available Vanderbilt contribution in July.
 An employee who gets married in May and switches from employee only to employee + spouse coverage will receive the family-tier Vanderbilt contribution in July.

-No. If you are enrolled in a health care FSA, federal tax law does not permit you to be eligible for an HSA.
+No. If you are enrolled in a full purpose health care FSA, federal tax law does not permit you to be eligible for an HSA.
 If you are married, you may not make contributions to an HSA while covered by your spouse’s FSA.

 No, the IRS specifies that HSAs must be individual accounts.
 Each spouse who is an eligible individual who wants to open an HSA must open a separate HSA.
 However, funds from either spouse’s HSA can be used to pay for the expenses of another spouse if you both meet eligibility guidelines.
 The combined annual contributions cannot exceed the annual family maximum.